wcj365/python-stats-dataviz/README.md

 - **Existing Libraries** - You have no control on existing libraries/algothorithms so be careful in selecting and using them.
 - **Interpretation of Results** - Be careful about what is objective and what is subjective and what data exhibit and what experts know.

 The one thing you have absolute control is **the code you write**.
-Make sure don't write bad code (complicated, incorrect, and uncommented code), so-called **spaghetti code**
+Make sure don't write bad code (complicated, incorrect, and undocumented code), so-called **spaghetti code**.

 [Wikipedia's Definition of Spaghetti Code](https://en.wikipedia.org/wiki/Spaghetti_code):